 - Geraniums - a good standby, come in upright and trailing varieties

-Planting flowers in containers is absolutely one of my most favorite things to do in the spring.
+Planting flowers in containers is absolutely one of my favorite things to do in the spring.
 Often I start around Mother's Day even though there is still a warning of frost in my area.
-I do have to watch the weather, but if it get cold at night I just cover the planters with a garbage bag or old sheet and that does the trick.
+I do have to watch the weather, but if it gets cold at night I just cover the planters with a garbage bag or old sheet and that does the trick.